-Key Railroad Safety Actions in the Transportation of Crude Oil
+Key Railroad Safety Actions

 MAR.
 2011: AAR formally petitions the Pipeline and Hazardous Materials Safety Administration (PHMSA) and Transport Canada to implement tougher tank car specifications for DOT-111 tank cars used for crude oil and other hazmat.

 AUG.
-2013: The freight rail industry responds to USDOT Emergency Order No. 28 and Safety Advisory to further strengthen train operations on mainline tracks or sidings.
+2013: The freight rail industry responds to DOT Emergency Order No. 28 and Safety Advisory to further strengthen train operations on mainline tracks or sidings.
 AAR modifies industry best practices, making trains carrying 20 or more carloads of any hazmat subject to a speed restriction and other enhanced operating practices.

 MAY 2014: AAR forms a joint task force with the American Petroleum Institute (API) to examine components associated with moving CBR.

-MAY 2014: PHMSA and the Federal Railroad Association issue a Safety Advisory discouraging the use of DOT-111 tank cars.
+MAY 2014: PHMSA and the Federal Railroad Association (FRA) issue a Safety Advisory discouraging the use of DOT-111 tank cars.
 DOT issues an Emergency Order requiring railroads to inform first responders about crude oil routes.

 OCT.
-2014: Roll-out begins of the industry-developed AskRail mobile application, which is an additional tool for emergency responders to access to information about hazardous materials contained in rail cars when responding to an incident.
+2014: Roll-out begins of the rail industry-developed AskRail mobile application, which is an additional tool for emergency responders to access information about hazardous materials contained in rail cars when responding to an incident.

 NOV.
 2014: SERTC launches web-based crude oil training for first responders.

 JAN.
-2015: AAR further modifies industry best practices to increase commodity flow information provided to local emergency response agencies for all hazmat being transported through their communities.
+2015: AAR further modifies industry best practices to increase commodity flow information provided to local emergency response agencies for all hazmat transported through their communities.

 APR.
-2015: PHMSA issues a Safety Advisory on emergency response information; FRA issues an Emergency Order on maximum speeds for CBR moving through certain highly populated areas and FRA issues a Safety Advisory on brake and mechanical inspections for trains moving crude.
+2015: PHMSA issues a Safety Advisory on emergency response information; FRA issues an Emergency Order on maximum speeds for CBR moving through certain highly populated areas; and FRA issues a Safety Advisory on brake and mechanical inspections for trains moving crude.